swbuchanan/swbuchanan/README.md

 ### About Me!

 Please read my generic LLM-generated description of myself below.
-It may be sickening to look at, but the information is accurate and I'm currently looking for jobs for after I finish my PhD (early next year or late this year), so I'm keeping it up for now.
+It may be sickening to look at, but the information is accurate and I'm currently looking for jobs for after I finish my PhD, so I'm keeping it up for now.
 In case you would like more details, please see:
 - [My Linkedin](https://www.linkedin.com/in/steven-buchanan-9b431b150/)
 - [My Resume](https://stevenbuchanan.net/pdfs/Resume.pdf)